 The one constant in IT is that it’s constantly evolving.
-New technologies and their associated certifications being constantly rolled out so how can you keep up?
+New technologies and their associated certifications are constantly rolled out, so how can you keep up?
 You can’t possibly pursue all IT certifications, so which ones should you choose?
 This checklist will simplify your certification process and ensure your engineers are at the top of their game!

-- The certifications you need your team to have based on the services you currently deliver.
+- The certifications you need your team to have are based on the services you currently deliver.

-- The certifications the industry is demanding which points you in the direction of what services you should be offering.
+- The certifications the industry demands indicate what services you should be offering.

-According to CIO Magazine, the most valuable certifications today (again, which align with services demand) fall into six distinct service areas:
+According to CIO Magazine, the most valuable certifications today (again, which align with services demand) fall into eight distinct service areas:

-A top priority for any size customer organization is security.
-Most MSPs are looking for ways to offer security-related services – up to, and including, transitioning to an MSSP.
-A few specific security-focused certifications are in demand; 3 from ISACA and one from ISC2 – both well-respected IT-centric organizations that seek to improve the quality of the delivery of IT services.
+A top priority for any customer organization of any size is security.
+Most MSPs are looking for ways to offer security-related services, including transitioning to an MSSP.
+A few specific security-focused certifications are in demand: 3 from ISACA and one from ISC2 – both well-respected IT-centric organizations that seek to improve the quality of the delivery of IT services.
 ISACA’s certification includes Certified in Risk and Information Systems Control (CRISC), Certified Information Security Manager (CISM), Certified Information Systems Auditor (CISA).
 ISC2 offers the well-known Certified Information Systems Security Professional (CISSP).

 IT certifications such as Amazon’s AWS Certified Solutions Architect – Associate is in high demand due to the success of AWS.
 And, for those service providers focused on Azure, Microsoft also offers several technical and solutions-focused certifications for Azure.